Editors note: This blog post was originally published in March 2017 and has since been updated for optimal relevance.

 Any organisation is able to appoint a DPO if they wish to do so.
 However, even if a company chooses not to appoint a DPO because the above doesn't apply to them, they must still ensure that they have sufficient staff and skills in place to be able to carry out their obligations under the GDPR.

-What rights will individuals have under GDPR?
+10. What rights do individuals have under GDPR?

 There are 8 fundamental rights of individuals under GDPR.
 These are: